 A Free Night Certificate Every Year

-Many other hotel chains offer annual free night certificates on their credit cards.
+Many other hotel chains offer annual free-night certificates with their credit cards.
 But even on their top-tier cards, you typically don't get that certificate until you renew for a second full year of the card … and in many cases, hotel chains block you from using those certificates at more-expensive properties.

 That's not the case with the Hilton Aspire Card.
 After opening your new card account – and each year you renew – you'll receive a free night certificate valid at almost all Hilton properties around the globe.
 There are just a handful of properties that aren't eligible.